-Hava Shala: Eh... in fact, I individually had more problems within the family, everything concerning the routine seemed banal, it seemed unimportant, it felt strange to me when people talked about some harvesting, about taxes... people from the village payed them with animals, people came there and took the animals.
+Hava Shala: Eh... in fact, I individually had more problems within the family, everything concerning the routine seemed banal, it seemed unimportant, it felt strange to me when people talked about some harvesting, about taxes... people from the village paid them with animals, people came there and took the animals.
 Of course, the villager gets sad if more animals, or more grain or more wheat, are taken from him.
 These topics were banal to me after getting out of prison.
 It was... no matter whether we liked it or not, a kind of human alienation from society happened.
-But, we had male friends, we had female friends, we had a very special connection.
+But we had male friends, we had female friends, we had a very special connection.
 The best is what connects people most.
 Sometimes I think about how my family...
 I am talking about certain circumstances, but however, my family was there for me.
 They supported me during the time in prison as well, I had very rational parents, very good, that was not a problem to them.
-They only had the problem that I didn't finish the matura in Peja, and then I had to compensate it with exams.
+They only had the problem that I didn't finish the matura7 in Peja, and then I had to compensate for it with exams.
 The director of the prison was very loyal to the time, to the regime, he swore that, "An enemy like you will never take the exams here."
 But there were good people as always, and I want to emphasize this.
 I remember that thanks to good people, good situations are created in difficult times.

-&lt;sup>5 Rilindja Kombëtare (National Awakening), the nineteenth century Albanian political and cultural movement for national liberation.
+6 Rilindja Kombëtare (National Awakening), the nineteenth century Albanian political and cultural movement for national liberation.

-And for my own good luck, the director [of the school] was invited to a seminar, of course the instructions had to be taken from those in Belgrade.
+And for my own good luck, the school principal was invited to a seminar, of course the instructions had to be taken from those in Belgrade.
 And I heard from the secretary of the school, whose last name was Shala as well, but he was not a cousin of mine and I don't even know where he came from, but he was very, very good.
-My class monitor Riza Krasniqi, my math teacher and he, all the other teachers were good as well.
-And I don't know through whom, butt they notified me at home that I could prepare to take the exams while the director of the school was in Belgrade.
-And in fact, I could pass the exams in a very general way.
+My head teacher Riza Krasniqi, my math teacher and he, all the other teachers were good as well.
+And I don't know through whom, but they notified me at home that I could prepare to take the exams while the principal was in Belgrade.
+And in fact, I could pass the general exams.
 One can read while in prison, and of course reading takes you higher, but as long as the subjects go, of course I was far from a good student who could pass exams that fast (smiles).

 But as I said, I made a compromise with myself in that context, because I am often very tough with myself, with my principles.
-But at that point, I knew that one of my possibilities was moving to Pristina, be it for studying, of creating a little anonymity because in fact, we were tailed, no matter whether we liked it or not.
+But at that point, I knew that one of my possibilities was moving to Pristina, be it for studying, or creating a little anonymity because in fact, we were tailed, no matter whether we liked it or not.
 The police car was not rarely in front of our door.
 People were questioned.
 I had other stories, which would take very long... more time to be said.
-But... it was a chance to get out of the province where you as... defined as the people's enemy, within the quotation marks, had it very difficult to move.
+But... it was a chance to get out of the province where you as... defined as, quote and unquote, the people's enemy, made it very difficult to move.
 And in fact, I accepted the good offer of my good teachers, and I passed the exams like that.
-Of course with the exception of [Albanian] language, where I had an interesting topic about literature.
-Yes... if I am not mistaken, it was Migjen's poetry and I loved Migjen and his poetry.
+Of course with the exception of Albanian language, where I had an interesting topic about literature, yes... if I am not mistaken, it was Migjen's8 poetry and I loved Migjen and his poetry.